 Sameer D. Shaikh

-Dr Benazir Tamboli at a public function
+Dr Benazeer Tamboli at a public function

 Benazir faced a tumultuous marriage.
-The environment at her in-laws' house was seeped in traditions and religious orthodoxy, and incompatible with her progressive and open-minded upbringing.
+The environment at her in-laws' house was steeped in traditions and religious orthodoxy, and incompatible with her progressive and open-minded upbringing.
 This made her face many complications and an eventual divorce.

 She recalls, "Since childhood, I had faith in my intellectual abilities and a fighting spirit inherited from my father...
 No matter what happens, I shouldn't get scared, I'll figure something out, I'll fight... this was my attitude to face any problem."

 This struggle was not just financial but mental as well.
 But she found a way through it.
-Later, she gave interviews for the position of lecturer and succeeded there too.
+Later, she gave interviews for the position of lecturer and succeeded there, too.

-Dr. Benazir, who has been working in the education sector for decades, says about Urdu medium education, "Without saying that one should not study in Urdu medium at all, many boys and girls study in Urdu medium due to circumstances, helplessness, or availability.
+Dr Benazeer, who has been working in the education sector for decades, says about Urdu medium education, "Without saying that one should not study in Urdu medium at all, many boys and girls study in Urdu medium due to circumstances, helplessness, or availability.
 It is not their fault."

-To help these students develop language skills, especially English, she took the initiative through the organization 'Tanzeem-e-Valedain' to visit Urdu medium schools and teach English to students, implementing many successful experiments.
+To help these students develop language skills, especially English, she took the initiative through the organisation 'Tanzeem-e-Valedain' to visit Urdu medium schools and teach English to students, implementing many successful experiments.
 She also presented a thesis based on this initiative.

-Benazir Tamboli with a foreigner
+Benazeer Tamboli with a foreigner

 Apart from this, she has also worked as a Senior Educational Coordinator in the 'Maharashtra Knowledge Corporation' (MKCL) for a long time, and has more than two decades of experience in the field of education and educational management.

-Benazir Tamboli with women activists
+Benazeer Tamboli with women activists

 Along with her educational work, her ideological work is equally extensive and important.
 Having mastery over Marathi, Hindi, and English, she has done a lot of translation and editing work.
 She has served as the co-editor of 'Muslim Satyashodhak Patrika' and 'Samajwadi Adhyapak Patrika'.

-She has been a regular writer with the Mandal's magazine and delivered scholarly lectures at various places.
+She has been a regular writer with Mandal's magazine and delivered scholarly lectures at various places.
 Her 'Shikshanshastra Shabdkosh' (Education Dictionary) is a significant project.

-She has also authored 'Prabhavshali Shikshan Tajna' (Influential Educationists), translated the Telugu short story collection of Sheikh Yusuf Baba (known as 'Sky Baba' in the South) into Marathi, (This will be published soon).
+She has also authored 'Prabhavshali Shikshan Tajna' (Influential Educationists), translated the Telugu short story collection of Sheikh Yusuf Baba (known as 'Sky Baba' in the South) into Marathi,(and this will be published soon.

 These stories effectively depict various segments of the Muslim community, especially women.

-Dr Benazir Tamboili's book
+Dr Benazeer Tamboli's book

 She believes in carrying forward the thoughts of the Muslim Satyashodhak Mandal and Hamid Dalwai.
 With this, she is determined to remain active in this movement and continue working as long as possible.

-Dr Benazir Tamboili with others
+Dr Benazeer Tamboili with others

 In recent times, the safety of couples entering into interfaith marriages has become a pressing issue.
 In such a situation, she intends to work more rapidly to encourage couples to marry under the 1954 'Special Marriage Act' and provide them with legal and emotional support.
 She wishes to work with a single-point agenda of reducing growing hatred in society and promoting 'Unity and Integration'.

 Rising above difficulties following a divorce and financial hardships, she rebuilt her life and also supported other women.
-It would not be an exaggeration to say that Dr. Benazir Tamboli is the perfect example of how a woman should not just accept defeat before circumstances, but find a way through them to illuminate her own life and the lives of others.
+It would not be an exaggeration to say that Dr. Benazeer Tamboli is the perfect example of how a woman should not just accept defeat before circumstances, but find a way through them to illuminate her own life and the lives of others.

 Her work, her thoughts, and her determination are highly inspiring for everyone in society, especially for Muslim women.